aiandit/pyadi/doc/supported.rst

 (i.e. the hidden methods __iter__ and __next__) are not
 differentiated.
-However, a "derivative" iterator object will automatically be created for each iterator object that the code uses, so as long as the iterators shuffe data around, the derivative should also be correct.
+However, a "derivative" iterator object will automatically be created for each iterator object that the code uses, and its constructor and other methods being called regularly will be differentiated, so as long as the iterations just shuffe data around, the derivative should also be correct.

+Generator functions and the :ref:`yield statment <tut-generators>` are also supported.
+Here, the generator function and the yielded expressions are differentiated entirely.

 Formatted strings are differentiated, and the rule for :py:func:`print` prints the differentiated arguments, so the